 Each KS2 class also has 4 class sports leaders who will organise and run at least one competitive sporting event for their class/year group over the course of each term.
-This has been particularly powerful as we were forced to operate in bubbles over the past 12 months.

 Our School Games Days (sports days) take place in July each year and give an opportunity for both individual and team excellence to shine through the track events but also for a more collaborative experience through the carousel of activities.
 These take place for Year R; Year I, 2 & 3; and for year 4, 5 & 6.
-We managed to operate these in 2021, without parents, in year group bubbles.